 - 5.103 The noise assessment submitted with the application concludes that noise levels within the site are principally influenced by road traffic travelling along Star Lane and the operation of Star Lane industrial estate.
-The assessment concludes that noise levels on the site are considered to be acceptable for residential development, however, to protect future occupants of dwellings adjacent to Star Lane and to ensure that should operation of the industrial estate change, occupants of the development would still maintain an acceptable noise environment, mitigation measures are proposed.
-These include: acoustic glazing/ventilation to the western façade of the apartment block, 2m high close boarded fence/wall with minimum surface density of 10kg/m2 to properties with gardens backing onto Star Lane and a close boarded fence/wall to the northern and north eastern boundary where the industrial estate is located varying from 5-6m to 2.4m in height, acoustically treated on the industrial estate side within the 2.4m height section. - 5.104 It is considered that all the mitigation measures suggested could be implemented.
-RDC Environmental Services team does not object on grounds of noise, but suggests planning conditions be attached to an approval.
-One of these would require full specification of the acoustic barrier to the northern and north eastern boundary to be submitted to and agreed in writing.
-The barrier would be particularly high in places rising to a maximum height of 6m in the north eastern corner and 4-5m within the grounds of the apartment blocks.
+The assessment concludes that noise levels on the site are considered to be acceptable for residential development however, to protect future occupants of dwellings adjacent to Star Lane and to ensure that should operation of the industrial estate change, occupants of the development would still maintain an acceptable noise environment, mitigation measures are proposed.
+These include: acoustic glazing/ventilation to the western facade of the apartment block, 2m high close boarded fence/wall with minimum surface density of 10kg/m2 to properties with gardens backing onto Star Lane and a close boarded fence/wall to the northern and north-eastern boundary where the industrial estate is located varying from 5-6m to 2.4m in height, acoustically treated on the industrial estate side within the 2.4m height section.
+The revised plans would now result in properties fronting Star Lane with the former 2m high close boarded fence/wall with minimum surface density of 10kg/m2 no longer proposed.
+However, it is considered likely that acoustic glazing of some form to the front elevations would be considered to address the potential noise implications from Star Lane traffic.
+This could be controlled by planning condition. - 5.104 It is considered that all the mitigation measures suggested could be implemented.
+RDC Environmental Services team do not object on grounds of noise but suggest planning conditions be attached to an approval.
+One of these would require full specification of the acoustic barrier to the northern and north-eastern boundary to be submitted to and agreed in writing.
+The barrier would be particularly high in places rising to a maximum height of 6m in the north-eastern corner and 4-5m within the grounds of the apartment blocks.
 It is considered that within the details provided, more information regarding how the visual impact of the barrier will be mitigated should be provided.
 This could include for example, different designs of acoustic barrier between the various sections to create a visual difference and break up the monotony of one style, embankments and then a barrier on top to reduce the quantity of solid walling/fencing, living acoustic barriers and planting directly in front of the barrier.
-The Council's Environmental Services team does not refer to the need for details of the western boundary acoustic barrier, however, it is considered necessary to also require details of this barrier to be submitted to and agreed by the Council. - 5.105 No mention is made within the noise assessment with regard to future maintenance arrangements for the barrier.
-Management of the barrier is important to ensure its effectiveness.
-The agent for the application has confirmed that their intention is that open space and play provision within the application site will be maintained by a management company.
-It is considered that this should equally apply to the acoustic barrier and the agent has confirmed that this arrangement would be acceptable.
-If each individual household were to be responsible for their section of the barrier it could result in alterations being made by individuals that would affect the overall effectiveness of the barrier.
-Such maintenance arrangements could be sufficiently dealt with by S106 legal agreement.
+The new applicant has advised that as part of discharging a condition in relation to noise they would undertake further work to seek to reduce the height of the barrier which could include installing whole house ventilation and good quality acoustic glazing.
+The Council's Environmental Services team have advised that they have live complaints with regard to the industrial estate and that there would need to be a well demonstrated